Abu Zurayq: Archaeological periods

-Neolithic and Chalcolithic periods
+Neolithic and Chalcolithic

 6th millennium BC

 The Italian-Israeli expedition has found well-preserved remains of the Neolithic and Chalcolithic periods.
 The expedition studied three areas and in one of them, 15 settlement phases of these periods were noticed.
 Emmanuel Anati has divided the findings into two main periods, the "Middle Neolithic" period from the 6th millennium BC and the "Late Neolithic" period of the 5th millennium.

 The earliest Neolithic farmers, belonging to the "Middle Neolithic" culture according to Anati, had an advanced culture.
 Their houses were made of pits dug up to 1.5 meters below the surface.
 They were roofed with hardened mud mixed with straw.
 Within these houses, they had campfires and stone installations that stored their various tools.
 The economy of this settlement was based on various practices such as hunting, fishing, animal husbandry, agriculture and trade.
 The tools recovered by the excavation were diverse.
 Flint tools included axes, saws, sickles and others.
 Among the flint tools were arrow and javelin heads used as weapons.
 The pottery of this culture was thick and hard, but well fired, a unique phenomenon in the eyes of the excavators.
 These included simple and large storage and cooking vessels, mostly burnished.
 The stone objects included millstone, mortar and pestles and weights, probably used for fishing nets.
 Since little was known about this period, Anati has described this culture as an independent culture.